mlanza/atomic/README.md

 $.swap($state, s.move("down"));
 $.swap($state, s.down);
 ```
 The above separation of files illustrate well the pendulum of initial activity.
 You write functions in `sokoban` only to execute them in `main` and/or from the console.
-This facilitates your telling some version of a story your app tells.
+This enables your app to tell its story.
 This is what it means to [start with simulation](docs/start-with-simulation.md).

-This makes functional programming a pleasure.
-The essence of "easy to reason about" falls out of the focus on purity.
+Telling a story from the confines of an atom is what makes this approach a pleasure.
+The value in learning to tease the pure from the impure is the resulting simulation is far easier to reason about, use, and maintain than the messy reality of imperative code.
 It's hard to beat a model which reduces a program to a flip book, halts time, and permits any page and its subsequent to be readily examined and compared.
-There's immeasurable good in learning to tease the pure out of the impure, of embracing the boundary between simulation and messy reality.

 The domain module (the core) simulates what your program is about, the main module (the shell) actuates its effects.
 The domain module, playing [Sokoban](https://github.com/mlanza/sokoban/blob/main/sokoban.js) or managing [To-dos](https://github.com/mlanza/todo/blob/main/todo.js), for example, is a library of pure functions.
-The main module, having little to do the domain, provides the plumbing necessary to make things happen.
+The main module provides the plumbing necessary to make things happen.
 It transforms effect into simulation and vice versa.
 Commands flow in.
 Events flow out.
 The core directs, the shell orchestrates.

 The first objective is to flesh out the core by writing the functions needed to express what the story is about, what the program does.
-A state container, all by itself, provides sufficient machinery to get you there.

-It's only when the core is somewhat complete, the shell is connected to a UI.
+That and an atom is all you initially need.
+It's only when that's mostly done, the shell gets its UI.

 ### Stand up the user interface